Roxton, Bedfordshire: Geology and soil type

 The village lies mainly on third terrace river gravel.
 Boulder clay is to the south and west, and first and second terrace river gravel to the east.
 Alluvium borders the Great Ouse.
 Underlying these superficial deposits is Oxford clay and Kellaways beds.

 Around the village the soil has low fertility, is freely draining and slightly acid with a loamy texture.
 The southwestern part of the parish has highly fertile, lime-rich loamy and clayey soils with impeded drainage.
 By the Great Ouse are loamy and clayey floodplain soils with naturally high groundwater.

-The night sky and light pollution
+Light pollution

 Light pollution is the level of radiance (night lights) shining up into the night sky.
 The Campaign to Protect Rural England (CPRE) divides the level of night sky brightness into 9 bands with band 1 being the darkest i.e. with the lowest level of light pollution and band 9 the brightest and most polluted.
-Roxton in band 5 and 6 is adversely affected by lighting along the A1/A421 Black Cat Roundabout.
+Roxton in band 5 and 6 is adversely affected by lighting along the A1/A421 Black Cat roundabout.
 The night sky is darker looking northwest.